Introduction

 Path to Success:

 You don’t need to be a genius or even a good student to learn a language.
-You just need to be committed enough to build and maintain a study routine that lasts until you’ve accomplished your goal.
+You just need to have (or muster) enough discipline to build and maintain a study routine that lasts until you’ve built up some momentum.

-Do NOT skip around or jump ahead.
+Do NOT skip around clicking every lesson or jump ahead.
 The ORDER of the lessons is extremely important.
 If you get confused and email me for help, the first thing I’m going to do is look at your activity log shake my head if I see that you’ve jumped around aimlessly.

 EVERY concept introduced is not just important, it is necessary.
 I’ve condensed everything you need to know into about 50 lessons.
 Some lessons are short and may feel easy, but don’t rush through them.